leonjza/frida-boot/course/1-chapter-1/sample-app.md

 # The Sample Application

 In the [`program/`](https://github.com/leonjza/frida-boot/tree/master/program) folder on your host lives a small, sample application that we will be experimenting with at first.
-This same folder should be available inside the container in the `/root/code` directory.
+This same folder should be available inside your container in the `/root/code` directory.

 ![code](../_media/progam-source.png)